-Oil and Gas Tax Syllabus University of Houston Law Center Spring, 2017 Denney Wright, Adjunct Professor Senior Tax Counsel, Global Training & Office phone: (832) 624-7315 Development Cell (EM): (832) 512-4704 Exxon Mobil Corporation Cell (DLW): (713) 870-6786 22777 Springwoods Village Pkwy Nature 3, 3B.531 Houston, Texas 77389 E-mail: dlwhouston@aol.com or denney.l.wright@exxonmobil.com Texts Patrick A. Hennessee and Shawn P. Hennessee, Oil and Gas Federal Income Taxation, Wolters Kluwer, 2017 Ed.
-(ISBN 978-0808044567) Denney L. Wright, Oil and Gas Taxation . . .
-Back to the Basics (2016) (unpublished Manuscript Casebook - available online at the Oil & Gas Tax class site on UH Blackboard) Oil and Gas Tax Course Overview Oil and Gas Tax covers the United States federal income taxation of domestic oil and gas operations and transactions.
+Oil and Gas Tax Syllabus University of Houston Law Center Spring, 2019 Denney Wright, Professor of Practice University of Houston Law Center Office: (713) 743-6253 Room 222 TU II Cell: (713) 870-6786 E-mail: dlwhouston@aol.com; dlwrigh2@central.uh.edu Texts Patrick A. Hennessee and Shawn P. Hennessee, Oil and Gas Federal Income Taxation, Wolters Kluwer, 2019 Ed.
+(ISBN 9780808050513) Denney L. Wright, Oil and Gas Taxation . . .
+Back to the Basics (2018) (unpublished Manuscript Casebook - available online at the Oil & Gas Tax class site on UH BlackBoard) Oil and Gas Tax Course Overview Oil and Gas Tax covers the United States federal income taxation of domestic oil and gas operations and transactions.
 The course examines taxation associated with the operational life cycle of oil and gas operations including exploration, development, production and abandonment.
 The study of transactions involving oil and gas interests analyzes acquisition, disposition, structuring and investment.
 Course participants learn the historical context and development of oil and gas provisions in the U.S. tax law as a basis for learning the laws and regulations that apply today.
 Current tax legislative proposals and/or final legislation affecting the oil and gas industry will be addressed as warranted throughout the semester.
-The emphasis is on federal income taxation of domestic oil and gas transactions, although certain international tax aspects of the oil and gas business will be referenced and contrasted throughout the class.
-Prerequisites Oil and gas law and basic federal income taxation are helpful prerequisites but not required.
+The emphasis is on federal income taxation of domestic oil and gas transactions, although certain international tax aspects of the oil and gas business will be referenced and contrasted throughout the class Prerequisites Oil and gas law and basic federal income taxation are helpful prerequisites but not required.
 General Class Guidelines:

-A full assignment sheet is attached to this syllabus and will be supplemented from time-to-time online at the Oil & Gas Tax site on UH Blackboard -- the central communication tool for the class.
+A full assignment sheet will be posted online at the Oil & Gas Tax site on UH BlackBoard -- the central communication tool for the class.
 The Hennessee text will provide an overall background on each topic and the Wright draft casebook will provide specific cases, rulings, statute and regulation references as well as problems on each topic.
-Materials from the Wright Manuscript Casebook will serve as the primary discussion materials for each class.
+The Wright Manuscript Casebook will serve as the primary discussion materials for each class.
+The assignment sheet will be updated and posted to UH BlackBoard throughout the semester as needed.
 Please prepare for each class by reading the assigned pages in the Hennessee text as a background introduction.
 Students should focus on cases, rulings, statutes, regulations and other materials in the Wright Manuscript Casebook posted on the Oil and Gas Tax site.
 Each topic has problems in the Wright text, and these will be discussed in detail during each class.
 Class will be conducted utilizing a mixture of lecture and random recitation on the cases, problems and other assigned materials.
 Active participation will be expected by all students.
 If you are not prepared for class, please let me know in advance, but class attendance is strongly recommended whether or not prepared.
 Active participation in classroom discussion and problems may be reflected positively in your final grade -- excessive lack of preparation or absences may be reflected negatively in your final grade.
 Office Hours:

-I will generally be available before or after class each week.
+I will generally be available before or after class.
 If you desire to meet, please send an email requesting an appointment.
-Should you have questions on the materials covered during class, feel free to send an email and I will provide input either by return email or during the next class meeting.
-Final Exam:
+Should you have questions on the materials covered during class, feel free to send an email and I will provide input either by return email or during the next class meeting Final Exam: